srfrnk/jabos/README.md

 1. `minikube` installed (To install minikube see [this](https://minikube.sigs.k8s.io/docs/start/))
 1. `NodeJS` installed (To install NodeJS see [this](https://nodejs.org))
 1. `Typescript` development tools installed `npm install -g ts-node typescript '@types/node'`
+1. `GNU Parallel` installed for [your OS](https://www.gnu.org/software/parallel/).
+For Debian based you can use `sudo apt-get install parallel`.

 ### Environment Setup